Healthcare Insights

 Top 25 hospitals by medical supply costs

 Supply chain costs account for a large portion of hospital expenses, averaging about 14% of total hospital operating expenses.
-These costs include not only necessary medical and surgical supplies, pharmaceuticals, medical devices, and personal protective equipment (PPE), but also purchased services like food preparation or laundry and linens.
+Expenses that qualify as medical supply costs include:

-Using data from the Definitive Healthcare HospitalView product, below is a list of the top 25 U.S. hospitals by medical and surgical supply costs.
+Using data from Definitive Healthcare’s HospitalView product, we created a list of the top 25 U.S. hospitals by medical and surgical supply costs.
 Data is sourced from the Medicare Cost Report and aggregated from the most recent 12-month interval tracked in our database.

 Top U.S. hospitals by total medical and surgical supply costs